-Paper title What's assessed Weighting When taken Paper 1 Physical Geography topics - a written exam with a range of multiple-choice questions, 2,4,6 and 9 mark questions 35% 1hr 30 mins Summer Term Paper 2 Human Geography topics - a range of multiple-choice questions, 2,4,6 and 9 mark questions 35% 1hr 30 mins Year 11 Paper 3 Fieldwork, Skills and Decision Making - questions based on your own fieldwork and a pre-released resources booklet 30% 1hr 30 mins
+Paper title What's assessed Weighting When taken Paper 1 Physical Geography topics - a written exam with a range of multiple-choice questions, 2,4-mark short answers, and 6 and 9-mark essay-style questions 35% 1hr 30 mins Summer Term Year 11 Paper 2 Human Geography topics - a range of multiple-choice questions, 2,4-mark short answers, and 6 and 9-mark essay-style questions 35% 1hr 30 mins Paper 3 Fieldwork, Skills and Decision Making - questions based on your own fieldwork and a pre-released resources booklet taught around Easter of Y11 30% 1hr 30 mins

 A fantastic geographer is somebody who is interested in the world around them, has good enquiry skills and wants to become a more sustainable global citizen.
-Students need to be able to apply basic maths skills, map skills and have an ability to write in PEEL style paragraphs.
+Students need to be able to apply basic Maths skills, map skills and have an ability to write in PEEL style paragraphs.